-In her spare time Leah loves to stay active, frequently taking advantage of the trails that Fredericton has to offer and hiking in Odell Park.
+In her spare time, Leah loves to stay active, frequently taking advantage of the trails that Fredericton has to offer and spending time with her husband and daughter.

 Leah completed a judicial internship at the New Brunswick Court of Appeal in her final year of her law degree.